LostBeard/SpawnDev.BlazorJS/README.md

 | MS Edge Android | ✔ | ❌ (SharedWorker not supported by browser) |
 | Firefox Android | ✔ | ✔ |

-Firefox WebWorkers note:
-Firefox does not support dynamic modules in workers, which originally made BlazorJS.WebWorkers fail in that browser.
-The web worker script now tries to detect this and changes the Blazor WASM scripts before they are loaded to workaround this limitation.
-It is possible some other browsers may have this issue but may not be detected properly.

 Issues can be reported [here](https://github.com/LostBeard/SpawnDev.BlazorJS/issues) on GitHub.

 Example WebWorkerService setup and usage.